Andy Lockyer, Lead for Global EM Clinical Fellowships

 Timothy Panga, County Minister for Health, Project Lead Nanyuki Hospital

 Dr Panga supervises the visits of Clinical Fellows to Nanyuki, providing leadership and direction on projects.

-Lucy co-founded FHA in 2010 and is now the lead for community work.
+Lucy co-founded Future Health Africa in 2010 and is now the lead for community work.
 She became involved in medical work in Kenya prior to starting her medical degree at Bristol university.
 Lucy met the community nurse, Agnes, at Lewa wildlife conservancy and helped her to develop the clinic there.
 During medical school she organised groups to raise money for a laboratory and public health based projects.

 After completing foundation training as a doctor Lucy spent six months working in the clinic and completing her diploma in tropical medicine and hygiene.

 In 2009, Lucy developed the first Kenya Orthopaedic Project (KOP).
 This grew from strength to strength with other projects evolving organically through this.
 Lucy then developed Team Talk in 2011, a community based project aimed at improving the livelihoods of women and girls in Kenya.
 Lucy now focusses more on her community projects, working with Lewa Wildlife conservancy and Northern Rangelands Trust developing health care facilities in the Northern Territories.

 Chris Hook, Deputy Lead for Global EM Clinical Fellowships